-Brand New Album - Shifting Sands
+Brand New Album - Del Thomas #3

-Here's a link to the Bandcamp page where you can buy the tracks or the whole album
+And, just in case you haven't already bought either of the first two albums, here's a link to the Bandcamp page where you can buy the tracks or the whole album

 *All live photos courtesy of Don Laing